Effective from: November 19, 2019

 26.1.3.
 Amendment/Deletion of Accounts.

-When Litmus Personnel member leaves Litmus, changes roles or groups within Litmus, or is terminated, their accounts are deleted.
-The manager of the Litmus Personnel, in collaboration with the IT Department, ensures that that accounts are amended or deleted.
+When Litmus personnel leaves Litmus, changes roles or groups within Litmus, or is terminated, their accounts are deleted and access is deprovisioned.
+The manager of the Litmus Personnel, in collaboration with the IT Department, ensures that accounts are amended or deleted.
+Deprovision of access typically takes place within 24 hours of an event.

 At no point shall redundant or duplicate accounts exist for any individual within Litmus.